evryn/laravel-toman/docs/install.md

 # Installation

-Install package using composer:
+Install package using Composer:
 ```bash
 composer require evryn/laravel-toman
 ```

+> See your desired gateway usage in the Payment Gateways section.

 # Setup

 Specify default gateway and gateway-specific options in your `.env` file.
-For example if you're using Zarinpal gateway:
+For example, if you're using Zarinpal gateway:
 ```bash
 ...